d20-Luna/ReignOfWinter/Book 1/Creatures/README.md

-# Fires of Creation - Creature Statblocks
+# The Snows of Summer - Creature Statblocks

 Any listed items with a carat (^) at the end is a item that does not exist in the current Pathfinder 2e SRD.
 These items will be linked below their statblock.

-For creatures with new traits like Technology, Robot and Extraterrestrial, please see their entry in the [New Traits](/Technology%20Guide/Traits/README.md) document.

 Use the PF2 Tools JSON files with [https://monster.pf2.tools/].
 Be aware these do **NOT** import directly into FoundryVTT.